carnarez/polars-unpack/README.md

 Limitations encountered so far:

-- It seems `Polars` only accepts input starting with `{`, but not `[` (such as a JSON lists); although valid in a JSON sense...
+- It seems `Polars` only accepts input starting with `{`, but not `[` (such as a JSON list); although valid in a JSON sense...

 The current ~~working~~ state of this little DIY can be checked (in `Docker`) via: